'The Price We Pay' Argues Rising Health Care Costs Undermine Public Trust In Medicine

 How can patients protect themselves against unnecessary, even harmful screenings or treatments?

 Most doctors do the right thing, or always try to.
 But much of medical care is non-urgent.
 There are a lot of different opinions out there.
 So I think from a patient standpoint, they should know that there is not a broad consensus among medical experts for a lot of things.
-Overtreatment is so rampant in some areas of medicine, that when we asked doctors nationally [for a study] what percentage of the medical care you observe around you is is unnecessary, in your opinion, they said on average 21% of it.
-That's 25% of diagnostic tests, 22% of medications, and 11% of medical procedures.
+Overtreatment is so rampant in some areas of medicine that when we asked doctors nationally [for a study] what percentage of the medical care you observe around you is unnecessary, in your opinion, they said on average 21% of it.
+That's 25% of diagnostic tests, 22% of medications and 11% of medical procedures.
 That means if you're a patient, it's a good idea to educate yourself and shop around.

+Mara Gordon is a family physician in Camden, N.J., and a contributor to NPR.
+You can follow her on Twitter: @MaraGordonMD.